piedb-dev/piestream/docs/data-model-and-encoding.md

 > Source files: `common/src/types`

-RisingWave adapts a relational data model with extensive support for semi-structured data.
+piestream adapts a relational data model with extensive support for semi-structured data.
 Relational tables, including tables and materialized views, consist of a list of named, strong-typed columns.

 Tables created by users have an implicit, auto-generated row-id column as their primary key; while for materialized views, the primary key is derived from queries.
 For example, the primary key of an aggregation (group-by) materialized view is the specified group keys.